 They didn't think he liked it.

-But General Flynn was the top let's let's think about this just for a second.
+Let's think about this just for a second.

 General Flynn was the top intelligence officer in the entire Department of Defense.

-He was the best intelligence officer in multiple generations, okay.
+He was the best intelligence officer in multiple generations, okay?

-To think that he, of all people, would have been a turncoat, you know, that wouldn't just be the scandal of for the United States.
+To think that he, of all people, would have been a turncoat, you know, that wouldn't just be the scandal for the United States.

 That'd be like a scandal of multiple centuries of modern warfare where you had the top intelligence person go from one side to another side.

-It just doesn't exist uh really throughout history.
+It just doesn't exist really throughout history.

 Do you think Barack Obama needs to answer questions at this point?

-Because I do.
+because I do.

 And go ahead.

-Was that was that a leak?
+Was that a leak?

-But also he needs to be did he tell Obama or did he not?
+But also, he needs to be, did he tell Obama or did he not?

-He said under oath that he that he didn't.
+He said under oath that he didn't.

 I mean, my God, these guys ought to just come in and turn themselves in.

-I gotta run on a second of just a quick list of names that you think could possibly end up being charged in this.
+Just a quick list of names that you think could possibly end up being charged in this.

 I'm a talk show host.

-Uh well, thank you for telling the American people the truth.
+Well, thank you for telling the American people the truth.

 Thank you for not lying like your counterpart Schiff.